opnsense/docs/source/development/frontend/dashboard.rst

     onWidgetTick() {}

-This function is called every :code:`this.tickTimeout` milliseconds.
+This function is called every :code:`this.tickTimeout` seconds.
 While the dashboard is open, this function is used to update the data presented on the dashboard.

 *onWidgetClose*